 Back to the drawing board.
 Smith and Wesson, in collaboration with Winchester’s Western Cartridge division, created the .40 Smith & Wesson cartridge.
 It duplicated the 10mm FBI load’s ballistics in a 9mm Luger-length package.
 The Bureau dropped the 10mm and never looked back.
 Except for their Hostage Rescue Team (HRT)—they still use it when a perp has to be absolutely, positively stopped right now.

 People in law enforcement, and civilian gun owners, pay close attention to what gun and ammunition the FBI carry.
 When the Feds went with the 10mm, demand for the cartridge soared, and as soon as the Bureau dropped it, everyone ran toward the .40 S&W. Overnight the 10mm became a boutique cartridge and almost disappeared from the market for a second time.
 It held on by its proverbial fingernails, nurtured by handgun fans who wanted magnum-like power in a semi-auto pistol.
 Today, the 10mm is in a true renaissance.
 There are more guns available for the cartridge than ever before and ammunition is in good, if expensive, supply.

 Head Over Heels in (10mm) Love

 The full-power 10mm duplicates the .41 Remington Magnum’s exterior ballistics in a semi-auto pistol.
-The .41 is perhaps the best all-round revolver cartridge in existence.
-The proven .41 hits hard enough to hunt medium game as well as defend against predators such as bears, yet most shooters can manage it one handed.
+The .41 is perhaps the best all-around revolver cartridge in existence.
+The proven .41 hits hard enough to hunt medium game as well as defend against predators such as bears, yet most shooters can manage it one-handed.